Nearing its close, ticket sales for

 "Marvelocity" was the first major special exhibition at the Dunn Museum, which opened last year.

-All the other exhibitions on the list were staged at the now-defunct Discovery Museum, which operated at the Lakewood Forest Preserve near Wauconda.
-It closed in 2016 to make way for the Dunn Museum.
+The other top exhibits were at the now-defunct Discovery Museum, which operated at the Lakewood Forest Preserve near Wauconda until 2016.
+It closed to make way for the Dunn Museum.

 Admission to the museum, 1899 W. Winchester Road, is $6 for adults and $3 for seniors or for kids ages 4 to 17.
 Kids 3 or younger get in free.
 Save $1 off admission by downloading a coupon available at: lcfpd.org/assets/1/7/DunnMuseum2019Coupon.pdf.